CheRongtian/Hybrid_Blockchain_for_Retails/README.md

 at `http://127.0.0.1:8082/` when customer-facing verification is needed.
 Clicking a batch loads its active contract record, matching public Manifest, and verifies the identifiers, Manifest hash, Public Merkle Root, and source block anchor.
 The customer does not type a Batch ID.
+The normal customer page remains the full route and evidence view.

-The QR display page at `http://127.0.0.1:8084/` shows the QR Code for the currently active published Snapshot.
-Scanning it opens the Verification Result section on port 8082; the full customer trace remains available through the normal customer page.
+The QR display page at `http://127.0.0.1:8084/` contains only one QR image for the current active Snapshot.
+Its URL includes `snapshot=<id>&view=verification`.
+Scanning it opens a compact Verification Result and Trace Route view on port 8082.
+The route is shown as numbered selectable stages with a selected-stage detail panel; public evidence and technical verification details are hidden in this QR view.
 A route change or replacement Snapshot makes the old link inactive.

 ## Demonstration accounts